agiessing/agiessing.github.io/_pages/about.md

 I am an acting assistant professor in the [Department of Statistics](https://stat.uw.edu) at the [University of Washington](https://www.washington.edu).
 My research is supported by the National Science Foundation (grant num.
 DMS-2310578).

-Ongoing Research:
+Ongoing Research Themes:
  * High-dimensional Inference
  * Gaussian and Bootstrap Approximations
  * Analysis of Missing/ Incomplete Data
+ * Quantile Regression
  * Empirical Process Theory

 Before joining the University of Washington, I was Postdoctoral Research Associate at Princeton University.
-I obtained a PhD in statistics from the University of Michigan, a MSc in Econometrics and Mathematical Economics from the London School of Economics and Political Science (UK), and a BSc in Economics from the University of Bonn (DE).
+I obtained a PhD in Statistics from the University of Michigan, a MSc in Econometrics and Mathematical Economics from the London School of Economics and Political Science (UK), and a BSc in Economics from the University of Bonn (DE).